juliohm1978/kubernetes-cifs-volumedriver/README.md

 ## Manual Installation

-Flexvolumes is very straight forward.
+Flexvolumes are very straight forward.
 The `juliohm~cifs` directory simply needs to be copied to `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` and the script `cifs` needs permission to be executed.

 Below is an example: